turkus/turkus.github.io/_posts/2017-07-04-backbone-marionette-react.md

 One day somebody gave me - a backend guy - an old school project written in Backbone with Marionette.
 At the beginning I was trying to get into, learn how it works etc, but after some while - in the time when React community was growing really fast - I said: That's it!
 Let's move to React.

 First was to convince my teammates to do it.
 Everybody wasn't sure if it's a good idea: "We have tons of code lines...".
+I agreed, because from the business point of view we couldn't rewrite whole Backbone app to React.
+We had to do it smoothly, piece by piece.
+Another thing was to decrease amount of data (`dist.js` - containing whole application logic) being sent to the client browser,

 Now I can say we did it!
 In production.

 I was trying to find a good article about that case.
 Reading many meaningless articles and of course I found that: